Written and Directed by: Marti Noxon

 This is a rather deep film, about a young woman in her early 20s who is dealing with anorexia, who meets a doctor who has unconventional ways to help his patients overcome their conditions, and challenges Ellen (Lily Collins) to face her condition and embrace life.

 Although I have not personally experienced this particular disorder myself, I am sympathetic towards anyone who is or has experienced this and, after watching this film, it has made me more aware of my own actions, as I have become more obsessed with what I eat, how many calories I eat a day, reducing my portions or even just skipping meals to try and lose weight myself, and weighing myself often.
-However, I feel that anorexia and the additional feelings attached to this, such as self-imprisonment, and the constant experiences of feeling you are being controlled from dark forces within yourself, which the individual cannot control, are factors of how someone feels when they suffer from anorexia.
+However, I feel that anorexia and the additional feelings attached to this, such as self-imprisonment, and the constant experiences of feeling you are being controlled by dark forces within yourself, which the individual cannot control, are factors of how someone feels when they suffer from anorexia.

 I give this film a 4 star rating!